Small Business Phone System: An Ultimate Buyer’s Guide9.9 min read

 Typically supported by a local or regional phone company, traditional landline systems are analog-based and use physical PBX hardware boxes.
 They run over the Public Switch Telephone Network (PSTN) and physically connect phones via the telephone company’s copper wiring.
 The key to an analog PBX is that it connects to POTS lines that pre-date the Internet.
 And although such systems have the longest history, they are not capable of many modern-day phone system features, such as voicemail-to-email, and cannot deliver high definition calls.
 They also don’t allow for ease of upgrades or the intuitive dashboard interfaces that you will find in a small business VoIP phone service.

 2. On-premises VoIP Phone Systems

 An on-premises VoIP business phone system is one where the PBX hardware is kept on-site in your server closet.
 Instead of physically connecting to the PBX with copper wiring, phones connect to the PBX over an office’s Local Area Network (LAN), often leveraging the same Internet connectivity that your office computers do.
 Peripheral devices such as gateways and softphones normally interact directly with the PBX.
-In addition, besides the VoIP line (SIP Trunk) supports, some on-premises VoIP phone systems can even incorporate traditional phone lines (ISDN, PSTN, GSM) without relying on other devices, offering greater flexibility and cost-savings.
+In addition, besides the VoIP line (SIP Trunk) supports, some on-premises VoIP telephone systems can even incorporate traditional phone lines (ISDN, PSTN, GSM) without relying on other devices, offering greater flexibility and cost-savings.

-Best for: small businesses wanting the functionality of a sophisticated phone system at a reasonable price and want to take full control over their system and access the equipment at all times.
+Best for small businesses wanting the functionality of a sophisticated phone system at a reasonable price and want to take full control over their system and access the equipment at all times.

 3. Hosted PBXs or Cloud Phone Systems

 If you want the best of the maintenance-free small business VoIP systems as well as have a toehold on the future, cloud phone systems are the ideal choice.
 They take the form of software or web application and work with the help of an Internet connection.
 They really don’t have a physical PBX system.
-Instead, a virtual PBX hosted on the cloud keeps their engine running.
+Instead, a virtual PBX hosted on the cloud keeps its engine running.
 The service provider handles all the virtual PBX maintenance and updates, freeing you from many IT concerns.

 Cloud phone systems are considered future-proof.
 They offer features of a complete phone system and allow growing businesses to add phone lines and users with ease.
-Greater mobility can also be expected as users can access their office phone functionality anywhere with Internet connection.
+Greater mobility can also be expected as users can access their office phone functionality anywhere with an Internet connection.

-Best for: growing businesses on a fixed budget that don’t have an IT staff to operate and maintain PBX hardware.
+Best for growing businesses on a fixed budget that don’t have an IT staff to operate and maintain PBX hardware.
 Also good for businesses that want quick access to new phone system features or have multiple locations and want their system all on one platform.

 Things to Look for in a VoIP System for Small Business